yellowtree/geoip-detect/readme.txt

 == Description ==

-Provide GeoIP information for use in themes or other plugins.
+Provide geographic information detected by an IP adress.
+This can be used in themes or other plugins.

 **Features:**